1902 1903 1904

 Dick also will visit Notre Dame about half a dozen

 times a year for football or softball games.
 He's had the opportunity

-to meet, and collect autographs from such celebrities as Ara
+to meet, and collect autographs from such celebrities as Ara Parseghian, Lou

-Parseghian, Lou Holtz, Digger Phelps and several
+Holtz, Digger Phelps and several other Irish heroes.

 He and Barb drove out to visit their daughter in Boise last year, traveling